The-obsrvr/ArgStrength/Hyper-parameter-optimization/README.md

 - SwanRank : "swanson"

 Structure of the task name argument:
-{a}\_{b}\_{c}\_{d}
+{a}\_{b}\_{c}\_{d}\_{e}

 where "a" is required and takes value of "STLAS" or"MTLAS". "b" is optional and takes value of "only" or "LOO" or not mentioned (all included). "c" is optional and takes the value of any one of the data source codes (mentioned above).
-If "b" takes a value, then "c" is required to inform the system to include/exclude a data source from training. "d" takes the value of "topic" or "source".
+If "b" takes a value, then "c" is required to inform the system to include/exclude a data source from training. "d" is Optional and takes the value of "topic" or "source". "e" is required if doing inference, and takes the value of "mean", "var", or "wt-var".

 ---
 <h3> Execution </h3>